nareshbhatia/bullsfirst-exercise/exercises/exercise-3-authentication.md

 - Implement the sign-up page as shown in the
   [visual design](https://www.figma.com/file/UdOTt1Z2fTnm0Cbi0FA1We/Bullsfirst).
+  The design is very similar to the _Sign In_ page, with two additional fields.
+  The responsive requirements are also the same.
-  When the sign-up form is submitted, the client should send the `UserInfo` to the server.
+- When the sign-up form is submitted, the client should send the `UserInfo` to the server.
 The server should create a new user and return a user object along with an access token.
 Client should save the access token in localStorage and use it in subsequent requests.
 It should then redirect to the accounts page.